What changed in final York County 2019-20 school district budgets?

 A 1% tax increase was also approved, as previously proposed.

 South Eastern: A final budget with expenditures of about $55.37 million is a slight increase over the preliminary budget, which had approximately $55.3 million.
-But expenses over revenue fell to about $1.35 million compared to a previous $1.43 million.
+But expenses over revenue fell to about $1.35 million compared with a previous $1.43 million.

 No tax increase is included, as proposed earlier.
 The final budget was approved May 16.